How to keep your pets comfortable on Bonfire Night

-It’s no secret that pets and fireworks aren’t always a match made in animal heaven but ensuring they have a safe place they can run to will keep your pets calm in the midst of the noise.
+It’s no secret that pets and fireworks aren’t always a match made in animal heaven.
+Ensuring they have a safe place they can run to will keep your pets calm in the midst of the noise.

-Closing your doors and windows and drawing the curtains will help insulate your house and close it off from the noise outside that may cause distress in your pets.
-It may be smart to place a warm cosy place for them somewhere away from windows and doors that is likely to let the noise into the house.
-The softer the noise, the less likely you are to be dealing with a scared animal between your knees.
+Closing your doors and windows, as well as drawing the curtains will help insulate your house and close it off from the noise outside that may cause distress in your pets.
+If you have set up a space for them, make sure it is away from windows and doors that are likely to let the noise into the house.

 Walk them during the day

-Remember, all the family can enjoy bonfire night, pets included.
-Keep them safe and comfortable and the night shouldn’t be too hard to bear!
+Remember, all the family can enjoy Bonfire Night, pets included.
+Keep them safe and comfortable and make the evening a happy one!